ant-design/ant-design-mini/src/ConfigProvider/index.en.md

 can pass `ConfigProvider` component to globally configure Ant Design Mini components, including:

-- Setting the theme globally,[CSS Variables](https://developer.mozilla.org/zh-CN/docs/Web/CSS/Using_CSS_custom_properties) To organize styles, by overwriting these CSS variables, you can customize the theme, dynamically switch the theme and other effects;
+- setting the theme globally,[CSS Variables](https://developer.mozilla.org/zh-CN/docs/Web/CSS/Using_CSS_custom_properties) To organize styles, by overwriting these CSS variables, you can customize the theme, dynamically switch the theme and other effects;
-- Global settings internationalization, through the setting of Locales to achieve multi-language support;
+- Global setting internationalization, multi-language support by setting Locales;

 ## Introduction